jantman/puppet-archlinux-workstation/README.markdown

 * use of the [puppetlabs/firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module to manage iptables (note that it's expected you setup the module elsewhere, as I do in [workstation_bootstrap](https://github.com/jantman/workstation-bootstrap) - this module just adds rules for its services using the Firewall type).
+* enable dkms support by installing the package and enabling the service

 ##Usage